Catheter Ablation vs Anti-arrhythmic Drug Therapy for Atrial Fibrillation Trial

 - Patients with other arrhythmias requiring ablative therapy

-- Contraindication to warfarin anti-coagulation
+- Contraindication to appropriate anti-coagulation therapy

 - Renal failure requiring dialysis